chaitanyasagar3/crudNewsApp/test-results/SystemTestReport.md

     Expected results:

-    - Regression test data matches.                                                                      :
+    - Regression test data matches.                                                                      :Pass
-    - Sign in page renders as expected.                                                                  :
+    - Sign in page renders as expected.                                                                  :Pass
-    - The sign in functionality allows users with valid credentials to access the system.                :
+    - The sign in functionality allows users with valid credentials to access the system.                :Pass
-    - The sign in functionality denies access to users with invalid credentials.                         :
+    - The sign in functionality denies access to users with invalid credentials.                         :Pass
-    - The sign in functionality prevents users from submitting an empty Username and password.           :
+    - The sign in functionality prevents users from submitting an empty Username and password.           :Pass
-    - The sign in functionality prevents users from submitting a valid Username and empty password.      :
+    - The sign in functionality prevents users from submitting a valid Username and empty password.      :Pass
-    - The sign in functionality handles case-sensitive passwords correctly.                              :
+    - The sign in functionality handles case-sensitive passwords correctly.                              :Pass
-    - The sign-in page has a button or link that redirects users to the sign-up page.                    :
+    - The sign-in page has a button or link that redirects users to the sign-up page.                    :Pass
-    - The system successfully logs the user in and redirects them to the appropriate landing page or     : dashboard.
+    - The system successfully logs the user in and redirects them to the appropriate landing page or     :Pass dashboard.
-    - All unit tests related to sign in functionality with valid credentials pass.                       :
+    - All unit tests related to sign in functionality with valid credentials pass.                       :Pass

 ---